Toronto Transit Commission bus system: 19th and 20th centuries

-From 1947 to 1993, the TTC's system included several trolley bus routes, such as this one on the 89 Weston Road route in 1987.
+From 1947 to 1993, the TTC's system included several trolley bus routes, including the 89 Weston Road, shown with a trolley bus in 1987.

 Between 1947 and 1993, the TTC operated a trolley bus system on medium ridership routes.
 In 1947, the TTC created four trolley bus routes (Lansdowne, Ossington, Annette, and Weston Road) in the west end that replaced streetcar routes.
 These routes were based at the Lansdowne garage.
 About 1954, a separate trolley bus division was created at the old Eglinton garage (adjacent to Eglinton station) to serve routes on Yonge Street, Avenue Road and Mount Pleasant Road north of Eglinton Avenue.
 When the Yonge–University subway was extended to York Mills station, the Yonge trolley bus line was closed and its buses were reassigned to serve Bay Street.
 In the early 1970s, the trolley bus fleet was rebuilt.
 The TTC leased some trolley buses from Edmonton, which was phasing out its fleet.
 The last trolley buses ran in 1993 on the Bay and Annette routes.
 Rather than replacing the aging trolley bus infrastructure, the TTC decided to use CNG buses to replace the trolley bus fleet.

 In January 1960, the General Motors "New Look" buses, informally called "fishbowls", went into service.
 As earlier New Looks were retired they in turn would be replaced by newer versions of the New look model, with the result that the model would serve Toronto for over 50 years.

 In 1966, plans were made to replace all streetcar routes with buses in the next 20 years.
 The plan was cancelled in 1972 and streetcar routes were rebuilt.
 In 1967, GO Transit was established by the Government of Ontario with Gray Coach serving as its operator for most of its routes.
 The TTC operated its first dial-a-bus services under GO Transit in 1973.
 In 1975, the first paratransit service, Wheel-Trans, was established by a private operator.
 The TTC also began using minibuses for minor routes, which would be replaced by regular buses by 1981.